Lehigh Mountain Hawks men's basketball

-The Lehigh Mountain Hawks men's basketball team represents Lehigh University in Bethlehem, Pennsylvania in NCAA Division I competition.
+The Lehigh Mountain Hawks men's basketball team — known as the Lehigh Engineers until 1995 — represents Lehigh University in Bethlehem, Pennsylvania in NCAA Division I competition.
 They have competed in the Patriot League since the circuit became an all-sport conference in 1990.
+Its home games are played at Stabler Arena.

-After ending its independent status in 1974, they were a member of the East Coast Conference until 1990.
+After ending their independent status in 1974, they were a member of the East Coast Conference until 1990.
 Lehigh made their first NCAA Division I tournament in 1985, doing so by winning the conference tournament.
 With a 12-18 record, they became the first team to reach the Tournament with a record below .500.
-Its home games are played at Stabler Arena.
 The Mountain Hawks made their fifth appearance in the NCAA Division I men's basketball tournament in 2012.
 The Mountain Hawks are currently coached by Dr. Brett Reed.

-The Mountain Hawks men's basketball team is best known for defeating the second seeded Duke Blue Devils in the 2012 NCAA Division I men's basketball tournament.
+The Mountain Hawks men's basketball team is best known for defeating the second seeded Duke Blue Devils in the 2012 NCAA Division I men's basketball tournament, led by future NBA player CJ McCollum.